• Skip to primary navigation

 Calories: 134kcalCarbohydrates: 2gProtein: 1gFat: 14gSaturated Fat: 2gPolyunsaturated Fat: 2gMonounsaturated Fat: 10gSodium: 33mgPotassium: 110mgFiber: 1gSugar: 1gVitamin A: 368IUVitamin C: 13mgCalcium: 11mgIron: 1mg

-Keyword no cook sauce, tomato sauce, tomatoes
+Keyword French sauce, French tomato sauce, no cook sauce, tomato sauce

 HAVE YOU MADE THIS RECIPE?